-- 6.6 Pipes running from sampling heads shall not be led through gas-safe spaces except as permitted by 6.4. - 6.7 For the spaces listed in 5.3, alarms shall be activated for flammable products when the vapour concentration reaches 30 % of the lower flammable limit. - 6.8 In case of flammable products, where cargo containment systems other than independent tanks are used, hold spaces and interbarrier spaces shall be provided with a permanently installed gas detection system capable of measuring gas concentrations of 0 to 100 % by volume.
+- 6.6 Pipes running from sampling heads shall not be led through gas-safe spaces except as permitted by 6.4. - 6.7 For the spaces listed in 6.3, alarms shall be activated for flammable products when the vapour concentration reaches 30 % of the lower flammable limit.
+For crankcases of internal combustion engines that can run on gas (refer to 6.3.8), alarms shall be activated before the vapour concentration reaches 100 % of the lower flammable limit.

-- 6.9 In case of toxic gases, hold spaces and interbarrier spaces shall be provided with a permanently installed piping system for obtaining gas samples from the spaces and areas.
+- 6.8 In case of flammable products, where cargo containment systems other than independent tanks are used, hold spaces and interbarrier spaces shall be provided with a permanently installed gas detection system capable of measuring gas concentrations of 0 to 100 % by volume. - 6.9 In case of toxic gases, hold spaces and interbarrier spaces shall be provided with a permanently installed piping system for obtaining gas samples from the spaces and areas.
 Gas from these spaces shall be sampled and analysed from each sampling head location by means of fixed or portable equipment at intervals not exceeding 4 h and in any event before personnel enter the space and at 30-min intervals when they remain therein. - 6.10 In case of toxic or both toxic and flammable products, the Register may authorize the use of portable equipment for detection of toxic gases in the spaces listed in 6.3 as an alternative to a permanently installed gas detection system, if such equipment is used before personnel enter these spaces and at 30-min intervals while they remain therein.